leaalonzo/arxiv-agent/README.md

 A local AI agent that runs on a Raspberry Pi, fetches the latest research papers from ArXiv every morning, summarises them with an LLM, and serves a digest on a dashboard accessible from any device on your home network.

-Built as a side project to learn edge AI and agentic frameworks.
-Full writeup on [Substack](https://gleanai.substack.com).
+This is built as a side project to learn edge AI and agentic frameworks.
+Full writeup is on [Substack](https://gleanai.substack.com).

 ---